 - The murder was an act of terrorism.

-Note that accomplices to murder may be sentenced to death even if they didn't physically kill the victim.
+Note that accomplices to murder may be sentenced to death even if they did not physically kill the victim.
 The prosecution just needs to show that the accomplice knew that lethal force may be used on the victim.
 North Las Vegas criminal defense attorney Michael Becker gives an example:

-Even though Sam didn't pull the trigger in the above example, he could be sentenced to death along with Bill because Sam knew that Bill would use deadly force on anyone who thwarted the robbery.
+Even though Sam did not pull the trigger in the above example, he could be sentenced to death along with Bill because Sam knew that Bill would use deadly force on anyone who thwarted the robbery.

 What are the "mitigating" circumstances in Nevada first-degree murder cases?